kevin-in-code/graph-lib/Readme.txt

     CountMaximalCliques

 CountMaximalCliques can apply clique enumeration to a graph loaded from a file.
-The graph file must either contain the adjacency matrix or the adjacency list in CSV format.
-Example graphs are provided in
+The graph file must be in one of several common text formats.
+Example graphs are provided:
+    programs/CountMaximalCliques/graph.am.csv,
-    programs/CountMaximalCliques/graph.am.csv, and
+    programs/CountMaximalCliques/graph.al.csv, and
-    programs/CountMaximalCliques/graph.al.csv.

-Adjacency lists occupy considerably less storage if the graphs do no have high edge density.
+    programs/CountMaximalCliques/graph.dimacs.txt.

 How to build with Visual Studio 2015